DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 InDesign can generate both flowing and fixed layout EPUB files.
 Flowing EPUB is characterized by text and images than can adapt to fill any size screen and which can be enlarged or shrunk to suit the preferences of the reader.
 Fixed layout EPUB features text and images that are always shown in the same positions on a page, regardless of the size of the screen.
 Indeed, they are often reduced in size to fit on smaller screens and are often barely illegible on mobile phones.
 Finally, flowable EPUB is better supported by a larger range of ereaders, fixed layout is available in only a few.

 InDesigns print features —including master pages and the control of headers and footers, and precise positioning of elements and text— are ignored in flowable EPUB documents.
-Flowable EPUB does permit choosing (initial) font-size, leading, font, space before and after a paragraph, whether a paragraph should begin on a new page, and more, though the reader may be able to partially or completelly override these settings in individual ereaders.
+Flowable EPUB does permit choosing (initial) font-size, leading, font, space before and after a paragraph, whether a paragraph should begin on a new page, and more, though the reader may be able to partially or completely override these settings in individual ereaders.

 You can use InDesign just for EPUB production and not print.
 In this case, you can simply ignore how the book looks in print and focus on generating flexible EPUB documents that look good across a range of ereaders.